 What weighing tells you

 The strength of the effect of knowing the numbers is particularly strange because weighing yourself doesn’t really give you much knowledge about anything.
 Knowing how many pounds or kilos your body weighs tells you only your total weight at a given place and a given moment.
 (And, to make a brief detour into physics – talking about ‘weight’ in terms of kilos is in fact a confusion of terms, since what we measure in kilos is mass.
 Mass describes the amount of matter in an object, and is an absolute measure, independent of gravity.
-By contrast, any measurement of bodyweight should strictly speaking be given in Newtons, and is gravity-dependent, so someone whose bodyweight meant they were diagnosed with EDNOS on earth might be classified as anorexic on the moon.
-So everything gets more and more relative the deeper you probe.
+By contrast, any measurement of bodyweight should strictly speaking be given in Newtons, and is gravity-dependent, meaning that someone whose bodyweight meant they were diagnosed with EDNOS on Earth might be classified as anorexic on the moon.
+So everything gets more and more relative the deeper you probe, and ultimately: why care about your Newtons or your confused kilos on Earth when the rest of the universe is indifferently different...?
 For convenience’s sake, though, we tend to refer to mass and weight interchangeably.)
-Knowing your weight doesn’t tell you anything about your body composition, or your body size or shape, all of which are more meaningful measures of physical state than weight alone: the relative proportions of fluid to fat to muscle to other fat-free mass, and the distribution of fat around the midsection or elsewhere, are much more useful health markers than total weight or even BMI (which is nothing more than mass (in kg) divided by height (in metres) squared) (e.g. Després 2012).
+Knowing your weight doesn’t tell you anything about your body composition, or your body size or shape, all of which are more meaningful measures of physical state than weight alone: the relative proportions of fluid to fat to muscle to other fat-free mass, and the distribution of fat around the midsection or elsewhere, are much more useful health markers than total weight or even BMI (which is nothing more than mass (in kg) divided by height (in metres) squared) (e.g. Després, 2012).
 Weighing yourself also gives you no information about the present moment as connected to past and present, so the number on the scale in isolation tells you nothing about the possible contributions of factors as diverse as whether you have a full bladder or stomach, what the ambient humidity is, or what stage of your menstrual cycle you’re at.

 So, is weighing yourself always fairly meaningless?
 Well, no. It’s more meaningful the fewer other factors may be at play – so simple strategies like always weighing yourself at the same time of day can take some of the variation out of it.
 More profoundly, prolonged anorexia removes some of the variation: because in severe malnutrition muscle and other lean tissue will be used as alternative energy source after the fat supplies have been exhausted, the ambiguity arising from unknown body composition tends to be less significant – you’re very unlikely to have minimal fat but lots of muscle after years of starvation.
 And of course the larger the changes at issue, the less likely any given non-essential factor is to make a significant difference.
 These two considerations combined help to explain how it is that, in the weight-gain phase of recovery from anorexia, fairly accurate predictions can be made about the cognitive-behavioural changes that will result from progressive increases in bodyweight: depending on the length and severity of illness, the anorexic body is likely to be quite systemically depleted in fluids and tissues, such that weight gain can be a relatively good marker of overall physical regeneration.
 I’ll never forget the graph of projected weight gain that the clinician who’d done my initial assessment showed me and my mother before I started my final course of treatment, and how she said confidently that when my weight got to a certain line on the graph my OCD symptoms would abate, and at another my thinking would become more flexible, and how I didn’t believe a word of it – and how it all ultimately came true, more or less exactly as she’d predicted.

-Arguments for weighing, and how to weigh well: ‘Trying to get over your eating problem without knowing your weight is like having your hands tied behind your back’ (Fairburn 2008, 55)
+Arguments for weighing, and how to weigh well: ‘Trying to get over your eating problem without knowing your weight is like having your hands tied behind your back’ (Fairburn, 2008, p.
+55)

 My therapist helped me achieve the right attitude to those regular weighings, most importantly by impressing on me the impossibility of drawing conclusions from a single data point.
 Given that natural variation in bodyweight due to the kinds of ‘extraneous’ factors I mentioned before can easily be as much as a kilo or two more or less, it’s impossible to say anything confidently about real, lasting weight gain with less information than three results provide.
-This is also an important reason not to weigh too often: daily weighing is common in anorexia, but weekly weighing (or twice-weekly at most) makes more sense as recovery begins.
+This is also an important reason not to weigh too often: daily weighing is common in anorexia, but weekly weighing (or twice-weekly at most) is to be preferred once recovery begins.
 This helps reduce the anxiety over day-to-day fluctuations in weight that seem momentous with daily weighing, but can otherwise go happily unnoticed.

-Or, you know what you feel, and wish you hadn’t committed to the changes that mean you’ll keep on feeling it; wish you could make the grand gesture of starting recovery without the bleak clarity of those numbers telling you it’s working:
+Or, like 22-year-old me, you know what you feel, and wish you hadn’t committed to the changes that mean you’ll keep on feeling it.
+You wish you could make the grand gesture of starting recovery without the bleak clarity of those numbers telling you it’s working:

 Because of the inextricable connections between the processes of mental and physical recovery, then, weekly or twice-weekly weighing may be an effective way of monitoring progress and becoming reconciled to its simplicity: if I eat such and such an amount more than before, I will gain this much weight, and this will lead in time to the improvements I want from recovery.
 Witnessing that magically natural process run its course might be an important element in the profound shift from exerting pathological control over your body to allowing it the freedom to repair itself, and ultimately to living in greater harmony with it.
 If numbers have been the form the tyranny has taken, reinstating freedom by means of those same numbers could be a quite profound kind of liberation.